-Investigate and Interpret the Past Use evidence to ask questions and find answers to questions about the past.
+Investigate and Interpret the Past Use evidence to ask questions and find answers to

 Suggest suitable sources of evidence for historical enquiry.

 Use more than one source of evidence for historical enquiry in order to gain a more accurate understanding of History.